JamFfm/PHMeasure/README.md

 # Hint

-You can easily change the addon for different analog sensors. there are only some lines to change.
+You can easily change the addon for different analog sensors.

+There are only some lines to change.

 # Known Problems
 - No problems known until now.